Asher-1/ACloudViewer/CONTRIBUTING.md

 ### Files

-- File naming follows the same rule as most CloudCompare elements (first letter in lower case, etc.)
+- File naming follows the same rule as most ErowCloudViewer elements (first letter in lower case, etc.)
 - Each class should be saved alone in a header + source file couple.
 Exceptionally, very small classes that are used by a single class may be saved along with this class.
 The header + source filename should be the same as the main class.

 Example: `ccConsole` saved in `ccConsole.h` and `ccConsole.cpp`